elannash/graphing-calculator-web-demo/README.md

 ## Building

-Prior to installation, ensure that you have downloaded [SFML Version 2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/).
+Prior to installation, ensure that you have downloaded **[SFML Version 2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/)**.
 In the provided makefile, modify the variables ``PATH_TO_SFML_HEADERS`` and ``PATH_TO_SFML_LIBS`` to accurately reflect the location of SFML headers and libraries on your system.
 Then, execute the following commands from the project's root directory to compile:

 - Run ``make``
 - Change directory to ``build`` using the command ``cd build``